wangengi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display the content of /etc/passwd and /etc/hosts
+A script that writes into the file ls_cwd_content the result of the command ls -la